Silicon-on-sapphire metasurfaces generate arrays of dark and bright traps for neutral atoms: DISCUSSION

 The results in Fig.~\ref{fig:figure5} show that the metasurfaces can generate trap-arrays for one or two atomic species, using a single laser and with no additional optical components.
 To quantitatively evaluate the performance of these metasurface-generated trap arrays, we calculated the trap depth at each individual trapping site and the standard deviation across the entire array for dark- and bright-trap arrays.
 In this analysis, we assume the input trapping laser is a Gaussian beam with a waist of roughly $130~\mu\mathrm{m}$ at a power of $1~\mathrm{W}$ incident on the metasurface.
 While the laser wavelength varies depending on the specific application settings, such as the atomic species or the availability of high-power laser, we use $\lambda = 780~\mathrm{nm}$ as an example for the following calculations, since the same metasurface design performs well at nearby wavelengths (see, e.g., Fig.~\ref{fig:si4}).

+We use the trap depth at a given input power as our figure of merit, rather than the efficiency of light delivery to the region of the traps.
+A higher efficiency does not necessarily translate to better dark traps since deformation of the dark traps can cause leakage of atoms.
 For the dark traps, the trap intensity depth is defined as the intensity difference between the minimum at the trap center and the nearby ``escape point'', as illustrated in Fig.~\ref{fig:figure6}(A, B).
 The escape point is the location where an atom would be the most likely to exit the trap.
 To identify this point, we use a modified Dijkstra's algorithm \cite{Pollack1960} on the three-dimensional intensity distribution to search for the escape path that minimizes the maximum potential barrier along the route.
 The escape point is then defined as the maximum intensity along this optimal path.
 We note that the escape points in the dark traps are not located in the X-Y plane; to visualize the exact location, in Fig.~\ref{fig:figure6}(B), we plot the cross-section intensity profile across the trap, taking the cut that crosses the center point and the calculated escape point.
 Note that the central traps have several equivalent escape points due to symmetry, and our algorithm finds one of them.
 Using this definition, we calculate the trap depths for every site across the $7\times7$ dark-trap array, resulting in the trap-depth distribution shown in Fig.~\ref{fig:figure6}(C).
 The average trap depth is $55~\mathrm{kW/cm^2}$ with coefficient of variation (CV) of 0.22, where CV is defined as the standard deviation divided by the mean.

 For the bright traps, we define the trap intensity depth as the difference between the peak intensity at the trap center and the surrounding background intensity, as shown in Fig.~\ref{fig:figure6}(D,E).
 Because the background intensity is negligible compared to the peak intensity, the trap depth can be just treated as the peak intensity.
 Using this definition, we calculate the trap depths for every site across the $21\times21$ bright-trap array, giving us the trap-depth distribution shown in Fig.~\ref{fig:figure6}(F).
 The average trap depth is $65~\mathrm{kW/cm^2}$ with CV = 0.12.